Features

 Research impact and research excellence evaluate the quality of a university’s research output.
 The calculation of each university’s score is based on the number of citations to its published articles, h-index of the last 2 years, number of Highly Cited Papers, and number of articles published in high-impact journals (Hi-Impact journal articles).
 These indicators will be explained further in the Indicators section.

-2. Neutralize biases caused by university size or the faculty numbers.
+2. Neutralize biases caused by university size or number of full-time equivalent academic staff.

 Traditionally, the size of a university affects its ranking when the number of articles is used as the sole indicator for research output.
-Because the number of articles is closely tied to the number of faculty members, rankings employing number of articles often favor larger universities.
+Because the number of articles is closely tied to the number of full-time equivalent academic staffs, rankings employing number of articles often favor larger universities.
 This ranking system corrects that flaw by incorporating the average number of citations in the last 11 years and h-index of the last 2 years in the calculation of the universities’ performance scores (explained below).The inclusion of indicators that evaluate short-term performances corrects the flaws.

 To further show the possible influences of university size on ranking, in addition to the original ranking, this ranking system also provides an adjusted ranking based on university size.
-Four indicators significantly affected by university size are normalized by each university’s number of full-time faculty; these include the number of articles in the last 11 years, number of articles in the current year, number of citations in the last 11 years, and the number of citations in the last 2 years.
-This ranking system employs faculty numbers obtained from the following sources (listed by priority in usage): numbers of full-time faculty obtained from university websites, numbers of faculty registered at each country’s higher education administration, and numbers of faculty/staff obtained from university websites.
+Four indicators significantly affected by university size are normalized by each university’s number of full-time equivalent academic staff; these include the number of articles in the last 11 years, number of articles in the current year, number of citations in the last 11 years, and the number of citations in the last 2 years.
+This ranking system employs full-time equivalent academic staff numbers obtained from the following sources (listed by priority in usage): numbers of full-time equivalent academic staff obtained from university websites, numbers of full-time equivalent academic staff registered at each country’s higher education administration, and numbers of staff obtained from university websites.

 3. Take into account a university’s short-term research performance (constituting 50% of the score), which ensures a more objective comparison between universities with histories of varying lengths.